Lung Institute in Pennsylvania

 Dr. Jack Coleman, Jr., MD, will be the Medical Director of the Pittsburgh clinic.
 Dr. Coleman earned his medical degree from the University of Cincinnati.
 He later became an otolaryngology resident at the University of Pittsburgh Eye and Ear Hospital.
 He also served as a Lieutenant Commander and Commander in the United States Naval Reserve.
 Dr. Coleman is a diplomate of the National Board of Medical Examiners, is Board Certified in Otolaryngology and is a Fellow of the American Academy of Otolaryngology and Head and Neck Surgery.
 He is also a member of numerous medical societies including the American Medical Association, American Rhinologic Society, Association of Military Surgeons of the United States and the Pan-American Society of Otolaryngology.
 Along with his distinguished medical career, Dr. Coleman is a published author for several medical books and is referenced in numerous medical journals.

 Although Pittsburgh has some of the highest levels of air pollution in the United States, there is hope for those suffering from COPD.
 The Lung Institute is on its way.
-If you or a loved one suffers from chronic lung disease, contact the Lung Institute to find out if stem cell therapy can help get your life back within reach.
+If you or a loved one suffers from chronic lung disease, contact the Lung Institute to find out if cellular therapy can help get your life back within reach.
 Contact us by calling (800) 729-3065 to see if you qualify.